ebellocchia/telegram_periodic_msg_bot/README.md

 Messages can contain HTML tags if needed (e.g. for bold/italic text), while Markdown tags are not supported.\
 By default, a message task will delete the last sent message when sending a new one.
 This can be enabled/disabled with the *msgbot_task_delete_last_msg* command.

-The task period always starts from midnight (be sure to set the correct time on the VPS), for example:
+The task period starts from the specified starting hour (be sure to set the correct time on the VPS), for example:
-- A task period of 8 hours will send the message at 00:00, 08:00 and 16:00
+- A task period of 8 hours starting from midnight will send the message at: 00:00, 08:00 and 16:00
-- A task period of 6 hours will send the message at 00:00, 06:00, 12:00 and 18:00
+- A task period of 6 hours starting from 8:00 will send the message at: 08:00, 14:00, 20:00 and 02:00

 **Examples**